WarmingZ/WarmingZ.github.io/_posts/2021-11-07-first-post.md

 title: First post👋
 layout: post
 subtitle: This is the first post on my new blog and the desire to say hello
-description: This is the first post on my new blog and the desire to say hello
 date: '2021-11-07 17:04:39'
 background: "/img/AmAZUHZ.jpg"
 categories: Personal Translated
 comments: true
-image: /img/404.png
 lang: en
 lang-ref: first-post
+image: /img/posts/FirstPost/hello.jpg
+description: This is the first post on my new blog and the desire to say hello
 ---

 This is the first post on my new blog and the desire to say hello 👋